Immigration Options for Undocumented Children and Families

 • The child qualifies as a “child” under immigration law.
 This means that the child is unmarried and under the age of 21.
 This includes:

-• Natural born children born in wedlock.
+• Natural born children who were born in wedlock.

 • Stepchildren where the marriage creating the step-relationship occurred before the child’s 18th birthday.